 • Act quickly and head for higher ground.
 Do not wait for official warnings.

 • Do not try to walk, swim, or drive in floodwater.
+If you come to a flooded area, turn around and go another way.
 Even water just 15 centimetres deep can sweep you off your feet.
-Half a metre of water will carry away most vehicles.

 • Find out from your local council if your home or business is at risk from flooding and how they’ll alert you if you need to evacuate.
 Ask about: